anujakanase/jenkins/README.md

 | App not accessible     | Check port (8000) & firewall |
 | Pipeline not triggered | Verify GitHub webhook        |

+* Shared libraries :

+Shared libraries in Jenkins refer to a collection of reusable code such as scripts or functions and resources that can be shared across multiple Jenkins jobs.

+This allows for easier maintenance, reduced duplication, and improved consistency across multiple build processes.

+Instead of writing the same code again and again in multiple pipelines, we can create a shared library and use it in all the pipelines that need it.
+This can make your code more organized and easier to maintain.